Accounting for Natural Disasters: Impairment, Insurance, and More

 An Auditor’s Consideration of a Going Concern

 It’s not just management that must consistently evaluate going concern.
-Consideration of an entity’s ability to continue as a going concern also falls within an auditor’s jurisdiction under US GAAS (generally accepted auditing standards).
-Therefore, it’s important management keeps in mind that a going concern conclusion where substantial doubt exists will absolutely impact the audit report.
+Consideration of an entity’s ability to continue as a going concern also falls within an auditor’s procedures under US GAAS (Generally Accepted Auditing Standards).
+Therefore, it’s important management keeps in mind that a going concern status where substantial doubt exists will absolutely impact the auditor’s report.

 This will require an explanatory paragraph or emphasis of a matter paragraph in an auditor’s report.
 Note, however, that including these paragraphs in the audit report doesn’t change the auditor’s opinion – i.e., unqualified opinion – under the PCAOB or AICPA standards.

-Also, regarding an auditor’s workflow and relative sanity, economic uncertainty goes hand-in-hand with the amount of time an auditor spends performing their own going concern procedures as well as reviewing management’s evaluation.
+Also, regarding an auditor’s workflow and relative sanity, economic uncertainty goes hand-in-hand with the amount of time an auditor spends performing their own going concern procedures, not to mention their review of management’s evaluation.

 This is especially true when forecasting is a significant component of the conclusion.
-Therefore, companies should make sure they provide sufficient support and documentation to their auditors for key judgments made.
+Thus, companies should make sure they provide sufficient support and documentation to their auditors for key judgments made.
+Handing over a digital mountain of untamed spreadsheets doesn’t exactly do much to dissuade an adverse opinion from heading your way.
+And that’s not fun.

 Going Concern and the Control Environment

 Finally, these wouldn’t be official Embark musings unless we at least mentioned internal controls, right?
-As they pertain to going concern, we emphasize the fact that management still needs to consider internal controls and business processes around going concern evaluations.
+As they pertain to going concern, it’s imperative for management to consider internal controls and business processes around going concern evaluations.

-This is especially important for forecasting that management uses in the assessment, where it’s critical a company designs and implements controls appropriately and uses complete and accurate data.
+This is especially important for forecasts management uses in the assessment, where a company must design and implement controls appropriately and use complete and accurate data.
 Likewise, a company must also think about any related controls, including required review controls necessary to complete the assessment.

-Ultimately, management just needs to look at going concern assessments as part of normal operations.
-And while no company wants to find substantial doubt lurking in the shadows, there is a silver lining to all of this – going concern assessments are the canary in the corporate coal mine, sounding the alarm when things start to go sideways and forcing management to plan for a recovery.
+Ultimately, management should look at going concern assessments as part of normal operations.
+And while no company wants to find substantial doubt lurking in the shadows, there is a silver lining to all of this – going concern assessments are the canary in the corporate coal mine, the aforementioned operational check engine light.
+Put another way, going concern assessments sound the alarm when things start to go sideways, forcing management to plan for a recovery.

-No matter what, just remember Embark is always here to pick up those substantial doubt reins and guide a company in the right direction.
+No matter what, Embark is always here to pick up those substantial doubt reins and guide your company to higher ground.
+Even better, we’re just a quick contact form or phone call away.